-- PricewaterhouseCoopers Audit OOD was appointed as a statutory auditor of the financial statements of the Bank for the year ended 31 December 2019 by the general meeting of shareholders, held on 23 October 2019 for a period of one year.
-PricewaterhouseCoopers Audit OOD was first appointed as auditors of the Bank on 28 September 2018. - HLB Bulgaria OOD was appointed as a statutory auditor of the financial statements of the Bank for the year ended 31 December 2019 by the general meeting of shareholders held on 23 October 2019 for a period of one year.
-HLB Bulgaria OOD was first appointed as auditors of the Bank on 28 September 2018. - The audit of the financial statements of the Bank for the year ended 31 December 2019 represents the second of total uninterrupted statutory audit engagements for that entity carried out by PricewaterhouseCoopers Audit OOD. - The audit of the financial statements of the Bank for the year ended 31 December 2019 represents second of total uninterrupted statutory audit engagements for that entity carried out by HLB Bulgaria OOD. - We hereby confirm that the audit opinion expressed by us is consistent with the additional report provided to the Bank's audit committee in compliance with the requirements of Art.
-60 of the Independent Financial Audit Act. - We hereby confirm that we have not provided the prohibited non-audit services referred to in Art.64 of the Independent Financial Audit Act.
+- PricewaterhouseCoopers Audit OOD was appointed as a statutory auditor of the financial statements of the Bank for the year ended 31 December 2020 by the general meeting of shareholders held on 21 August 2020 for a period of one year.
+PricewaterhouseCoopers Audit OOD was first appointed as auditors of the Bank on 28 September 2018.

-- We hereby confirm that in conducting the audit we have remained independent of the Bank.
+- HLB Bulgaria OOD was appointed as a statutory auditor of the financial statements of the Bank for the year ended 31 December 2020 by the general meeting of shareholders held on 21 August 2020 for a period of one year.
+HLB Bulgaria OOD was first appointed as auditors of the Bank on 28 September 2018. - The audit of the financial statements of the Bank for the year ended 31 December 2020 represents third of total uninterrupted statutory audit engagements for that entity carried out by PricewaterhouseCoopers Audit OOD. - The audit of the financial statements of the Bank for the year ended 31 December 2020 represents third of total uninterrupted statutory audit engagements for that entity carried out by HLB Bulgaria OOD. - We hereby confirm that the audit opinion expressed by us is consistent with the additional report provided to the Bank's audit committee in compliance with the requirements of Art.
+60 of the Independent Financial Audit Act. - We hereby confirm that we have not provided the prohibited non-audit services referred to in Art.64 of the Independent Financial Audit Act. - We hereby confirm that in conducting the audit we have remained independent of the Bank. - For the period to which our statutory audit refers, we have not provided services to the Bank, in addition to the audit.